datlas-ocean/datlas-ocean.github.io/_posts/2023-11-11-OSTST-clement.md

    thumb: 202311_OSTST_meeting.png
 show_meta: true
 ---
+The meeting was held in Porto Rico, Nov.
+7-11.

-Clément presented  an overviwe of the SWOT capability over ocean after the lauch of the satellite in December 2022.
+Clément presented  an overview of the SWOT capability over ocean after the lauch of the satellite in December 2022.

 Title: _From low resolution gridded altimetry maps to fine scales in KaRIn images._